What does the colour of your period say about your health?

 If you’re experiencing lighter periods than normal and noticing white or watery period blood, talking to your doctor about getting tested for any deficiencies is a good idea.

-So, what does bright red blood mean?
+What does bright red period blood mean?

 Prevention says that bright red blood indicates a healthy and regular period.
 Of course, everybody’s “normal” will look different, but generally speaking, a consistently bright red flow is a signal that everything’s working as it should down there!